Methodological quality assessment should move beyond design specificity

 2Qatar University, Qatar

-Background: Tools used to assess the potential for bias in research are usually design specific.
-The limitation of design specific tools is they ignore design related safeguards and are not useful for assessment across study designs.
+Tools used to assess the potential for bias in research are usually design specific.
+The limitation of design specific tools is that they ignore design-related safeguards and are not useful for assessment across study designs.

 Objectives: This study aims to assess the utility of a unified tool (MASTER) for bias assessment against design specific tools in terms of content and coverage.

 Methods: Each of the safeguards in the design specific tools were compared and matched to safeguards in the unified MASTER scale.
 The design specific tools were the JBI, Scottish Intercollegiate Guidelines Network (SIGN), and the Newcastle-Ottawa (NOS) tools for analytic study designs.
 Duplicates, safeguards that could not be mapped to the MASTER scale, and items non-applicable as safeguards against bias were flagged and described.